 - are over 50

-Only about one in 10 people who have acid reflux go on to develop Barrett's oesophagus.
-You're more likely to develop Barrett's oesophagus if you have had severe reflux symptoms for many years.
+Only about one in 20 people who have reflux go on to develop Barrett's oesophagus.
+You're more likely to develop it if you’ve had severe reflux symptoms for many years.

-For some people, the constant exposure to acid over a long period of time causes complications, including:
+For some people, the constant exposure to acid and bile from gastro-oesophageal reflux over a long period of time causes complications, including:

-- ulcers, which can cause pain when you swallow food, and if severe, blood to appear in your vomit or faeces (which will look black and tar-like)
+- ulcers, which can be painful when you swallow food, and if severe, cause blood in your vomit or faeces (which will look black and tar-like)

 - scarring of your oesophagus (stricture), which may narrow your oesophagus and make it difficult to swallow

-Does everyone who has oesophageal cancer get Barrett's oesophagus first?
+FAQ: Does everyone with oesophageal cancer get Barrett's first?